-We forecast local government revenues for next year will increase by 5.78 percent, well above initial estimates, testifying to our county's continuing economic recovery.
-State revenues, however, remain disappointing and continue the public education cost-shifting by the state to local governments.
-Although state revenues will be greater by slightly more than \$1 million, in real dollars, we will receive \$436 less per pupil next year than was the case ten years ago.
-Had state revenues stayed consistent with that benchmark, we would be receiving almost \$6 million in additional revenue next year.
+We forecast local government revenues for next year will increase by 5.78 percent, well above initial estimates, based upon Albemarle County's continuing economic recovery.
+State revenues remain disappointing and continue the public education cost-shifting by the state to local governments.
+Although state revenues will be greater by slightly more than \$1 million, in real dollars, we will receive \$436 less per pupil than was the case ten years ago.
+Had state revenues stayed consistent with that benchmark, we would be receiving almost \$6 million in additional revenue.

-Earlier this year, a national education research organization completed their annual ranking of our nation's public school divisions and high schools, analyzing academic data and evaluating more than 60 million K-12 school reviews and survey responses.
-We are proud that Albemarle County Public Schools placed within the top five percent of all school divisions in the United States and among the top five of Virginia's 132 school divisions.
-Our three comprehensive high schools all placed within the top 10 percent of all high schools in the country based on such factors as academics, teachers, clubs and activities, diversity, college readiness, and health and safety.
+Earlier this year, a national education research organization completed their annual survey of the best public school divisions and high schools in the nation, evaluating more than 60 million reviews and survey responses.
+We are proud that Albemarle County Public Schools placed within the top five percent of all school divisions in the United States and within the top five of Virginia's 132 school divisions.
+Our three comprehensive high schools all placed within the top ten percent of all high schools in the country based on such factors as academics, teaching, college readiness and athletic programs.